sin5678/inav_cn_wiki/Fixed-wing-guide.md

 Roll (Ailerons) stick right - increased value

-* Next up is making sure the servos are moving the correct way when moving the sticks on the TX.
-If something is not right, use the Servo tab to get them center, adjust movement, range and reverse of servo.
+* Next is checking that your servo moves as expected:

+1. Servo goes the right way when moving sticks.
+[Youtube help video](https://www.youtube.com/watch?v=Gf74geZyKYk&t=1s)
+1. The servo movement does not exceed wanted maximum deflection of control surfaces.
+[Guide on setting up linkages](http://www.modelairplanenews.com/total-control-the-right-way-to-set-up-servos/)
+1. The servo midpoint has control surfaces perfectly at center.

+If they go reverse, change "Direction and rate" from +100 to -100
+If they exceed maximum wanted deflection either reduce min/max, or reduce servo rate.
+If control surfaces is not perfectly centered adjust servo midpoint.
+(This is after setting them up as close as possible mechanically )

 Servo 2: Elevator